binary-blazer/TopBotsGallery/README.md

 ## ⚠️ Disclaimer

-> This list might not include all of the most popular bots.
+> This list might not include all of the most popular bots and not might not include all exact stats of the bots.
 This list is based on the [top.gg](https://top.gg) API.
 > Also, we are not affiliated with top.gg in any way.

 ## 📝 License